cymodif/amazon-freertos/tools/checks/afqp/afqp_check/README.md

 * Check for build artifiacts.
     * Return *error* if present.
 * Check for vendor license in AFQP files.
-    * Return *warning* if the FreeRTOS license is in ported code.
+    * Return *warning* if the Amazon FreeRTOS license is in ported code.
-    * Return *error* for each missing FreeRTOS copyright.
+    * Return *error* for each missing Amazon FreeRTOS copyright.
     * Return *error* for incorrect copyright year.
     * Return *error* for incorrect versions on ported files.
 * Check for a compliant Eclipse project.